Eltaf-azizi/AI-Powered-Chess-Coach/README.md

 - **Backend (FastAPI):** Game logic, user sessions, and communication between frontend and AI.
 - **AI Engine (Python + ML):** Evaluates moves, recommends strategies, and generates coaching tips.

+## 🎯 Goal

+> **Goal:** Expand game AI logic with tips & ML
+> **Output:** Online chess game → AI analyzes moves and suggests strategies

+The app doesn’t just show good or bad moves.
+It explains *why* a move is effective and what strategy it supports (e.g., development, control of center, defense, or attack).